parane/web-development/var-let-const/Readme.md

 # Var, Let and Const #

 In JavaScript, variables can be declared using `var`, `let`, or `const` keywords.

+let and const are the new alternatives (ES6) to the messy var old declearation

 Each of these keywords has different :

 ![Alt Text](Asset/concept-var.png)